rsn8887/Hurrican/readme.md

 # Installation

-- Download (see `assets` below), and unzip hurrican_switch.zip and copy the contents over to the `/switch/` folder on your sd card, so that you have a folder `/switch/hurrican` with many folders and files inside.
+- Download (see `assets` below), and unzip `Hurrican_switch.zip` and copy the contents over to the `/switch/` folder on your sd card, so that you have a folder `/switch/Hurrican` with many folders and files inside.

 # Controls